 Search Number For Filetype In User Number On Drive

-1 CMD default default or specified
+1 PRL default default or specified

-2 CMD 0 default or specified
+2 PRL 0 default or specified

+3 COM default default or specified

+4 COM 0 default or specified

+5 PRL default system

+6 PRL 0 system

-3 CMD default system
+7 COM default system

-4 CMD 0 system
+8 COM 0 system

-There are cases when MP/M-86 does not perform all four searches.
-Of course when MP/M-86 finds the file, it searches no further.
-However, if the command file specification includes a drive specification the search pattern is changed.
+There are cases when MP/M II does not perform all eight searches.
+Of course, when MP/M II finds the file, it searches no further.
+However, if the command file specification includes a drive specification, the search pattern is changed.

-If the command file specification includes a drive specification, MP/M-86 looks for the file only on the specified drive.
-First MP/M-86 looks for a file of type CMD in the default user area and then in user 0 of the specified drive.
-Then MP/M-86 looks for a file of type CMD in the default user area, and then in user 0 of the specified drive.
+If the command file specification includes a drive specification, MP/M II looks for the file only on the specified drive.
+First MP/M II looks for a file of type PRL in the default user area and then in user 0 of the specified drive.
+Then MP/M II looks for a file of type COM in the default user area, and then in user 0 of the specified drive.

-If the command file specification includes either a drive specification or a password, MP/M-86 automatically searches for the program file on a disk drive and does not check for RSPs.
-If the command references a queue associated with an RSP, do not use a drive or password to invoke it.
+If the command file specification includes either a drive specification or a password, MP/M II automatically searches for the program file on a disk drive and does not check for RSPs.
+If the command identifies a queue associated with an RSP, do not use a drive or password in referencing it.